asadiceccarelli/italian-wholesale/README.md

 > A comparison of the Italian and British Day-Ahead daily peaks and troughs.

-It is clear to see that the difference between the peaks and troughs is much greater in the Italian market, and therefore is much likely to return a larger revenue.
+It is clear to see that the Italian market is much less volatile, with fewer spiked such as the ~3000 €/MWh on 21/12 that GB had.
+This indicates that whilst the market may be more predictable leading to a greater chance at an increased revenue, given a perfect forecasting model the calculated max revenue for Italy is likely to be less.

 ### One hour single cycle